With so many models to choose from, how do you choose just one?

 Cons

-• A bit heavier than previous model
+• A bit heavier than previous models

 Brand Name | Product Type